 Arguably the most important thing you can do when purchasing a home at any time, not just as a student, is to be realistic and not buy outside your means.
 What this means is you need to maybe reconsider buying an expensive property close to the city - you aren’t likely to have a massive income as a student, so the bank is more likely to approve you for a cheaper home with more manageable repayments.

-That’s a fair bit of money, and if you’re temporarily on a student’s budget, you might be better off looking for houses below the average, as this can not only make your life easier but could boost your chances of approval too.
+That’s a hefty chunk of cash, and if you’re temporarily on a student’s budget, you might be better off looking for houses below the average, as this can not only make your life easier but could boost your chances of approval too.
+Besides, depending on your income while you’re a student and whether or not you’re in a double income household, your borrowing power likely wouldn’t extend that far anyway.

 Is it a good idea to buy a home while studying?